 The Latest: Trump says Dems 'made up' Russian story

-Trump is returning from a trip to his Mar-a-Lago estate in Palm Beach, Fla. .
-FILE - In this March 8, 2017 file photo, FBI Director James Comey speaks in Boston.
+President Donald Trump gives a thumbs up as he walks to the White House after arriving on Marine One, Sunday, March 19, 2017, in Washington.
+Trump is returning from a trip to his Mar-a-Lago estate in Palm Beach, Fla.

 Comments